-T 1 T I Т 1 Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Au thority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Court Services Clinical Programs Metamorphosis Long-term (up to 12 months) residential treatment program for adult, chronic substance dependent clients or clients with co-occurring (both mental health and substance abuse) disorders.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Court Services Behavioral Rehabilitative Programs Mental Health Court and Felony Forensics Division Mental Health Court works with approximately 30 defendants arrested for misdemeanor and some approved felony offenses who are mentally ill or developmentally disabled.
+The program is a partnership of the Eighth Judicial Circuit, Department of Children and Families, defense attorneys, state attorneys and treatment providers.
+Mental Health Court serves as a pre-adjudication diversion program in which the charges of the defendants who successfully complete Mental Health Court will be dismissed.
+Participation in Mental Health Court is voluntary and the average length of the program is from six to twelve months.
+Division 5 defendants are determined incompetent to proceed and/or are developmentally disabled.
+Defendants are referred to an appropriate treatment provider, receive competency restoration training and monitor their progress while in treatment.
+Division 5 cases may vary and remain in this court for up to 5 years.
+Without linking this population to services they would continue to cycle through the jail and lead to increased admissions.
+Mandatory Local Administrative Order does not mandate minimum service level.
+Program meets necessary requirements.
+N/A Meets Board Level 100% General Fund Court Services Behavioral Rehabilitative Programs Metamorphosis Long-term residential treatment program for adult, chronic substance dependent clients or clients with co-occurring (both mental health and substance abuse) disorders.
 Metamorphosis provides intense therapy using the evidence based practice of Cognitive Behavioral Therapy.
 Substance dependence and mental health treatment planning, relapse prevention planning, psycho-educational activities, life skills planning, and an evidence based anger management curriculum.
 Participants are required to secure employment prior to completing the program.
 The program also has 2 transitional housing apartments that allow clients to save money and secure safe housing as they transition back into the community.
 The transitional apartments also reduce wait list times in the main facility.
 Following a successful discharge from treatment, an intensive Aftercare program is available.
 Metamorphosis is licensed by the Department of Children and Families.
 On average, 71% or 15 of the programs clients per day have a criminal justice mandate for participation in residential treatment as an alternative to jail incarceration.
-9.58 Discretionary N/A N/A N/A N/A Meets Board Level General Fund, revenue from client fees, contract with Department of Children and Families.
-Court Services Clinical Programs OPUS Outpatient Treatment OPUS provides Florida Licensed Clinical Screening, Assessment, Outpatient Substance Disorder Treatment, integrated co-occurring (Substance and Mental Health) treatment, and Aftercare services Onsite (in-house)for Drug Court, Day Reporting, and other Court Services clients.
+8.5 Discretionary N/A N/A N/A N/A General Fund, revenue from client fees, contract with Department of Children and Families.
+Court Services Behavioral Rehabilitative Programs OPUS Outpatient Treatment OPUS provides Florida Licensed Clinical Screening, Assessment, Outpatient Substance Disorder Treatment, integrated co-occurring (Substance and Mental Health) treatment, and Aftercare services Onsite (in-house)for Drug Court, Day Reporting, and other Court Services clients.
 Highly trained staff use evidence based approaches to break the cycle of substance abuse and addiction to reduce criminal behaviors and recidivism.
-OPUS counselors attend court appearances, provide case coordination, and face to face treatment activities including individual and group counseling sessions Discretionary N/A N/A Α. N/A N/A Meets Board Level General Fund and Department of Justice grant funds.
-Court Services Clinical Programs Administration The administrative staff provides leadership and support including, clerical functions, accounts payable, payroll, budgeting, fee collections, purchasing, performance measurements, criminal background investigations, assist with grant monitoring and reporting, maintain inventory of assets, ensures contract compliance and provides HR, IT and decision support.
-Also, maintains and provides support for the Department information system and access to the criminal justice information network equipment including connectivity, security, and proper operation as required by the FDLE and FBI.
-0.10 Discretionary N/A A N/A N/A Meets Board Level 100% General Fund
+OPUS counselors attend court appearances, provide case coordination, and face to face treatment activities including individual and group counseling sessions.
+Discretionary N/A N/A N/A N/A Meets Board Level 100% General Fund